0xB370/Codlity-Challenges/README.md

 Assume that:

-        N and K are integers within the range [0..100];
+        - N and K are integers within the range [0..100];
-        each element of array A is an integer within the range [−1,000..1,000].
+        - each element of array A is an integer within the range [−1,000..1,000].

-In your solution, focus on correctness.
+In your solution, focus on **correctness**.
 The performance of your solution will not be the focus of the assessment.

 # 3 - OddOccurrencesInArray